UAH-s-Telematics-Engineering-Tasks/net_services_system_lab/README.md

 # Network and Systems Lab

-## What's this?
-The code and configuration files contained in this repository belong to the tasks composing the Network and Systems Laboratory course from the University of Alcalá (UAH), Madrid, Spain.
-They have been written by Pablo Collado Soto and everybody is free to use them as long as they are don't inted to hand in this work as their own... :japanese_goblin:
+This repository contains several branches related to the different tasks we've had to carry out during the Network and Systems course over at the *Universidad de Alcalá* in Madrid, Spain.
+These have been made by *Pablo Collado Soto* and he knows he could have done a way better job but hey, life's life isn't it?